 Just a hop, skip and a jump from Regent’s Park lies the famous Primrose Hill.
 Billed as London’s most scenic view, it’s a Grade-II listed park which features two of London’s thirteen protected views, towards St. Paul’s Cathedral and the Palace of Westminster.

 From up here, you can see everything from the London Eye across to Canary Wharf; and as our guide to the best places to kiss in London suggests, the sunsets are hella romantic.
-A good date spot perhaps?!
+A good first date spot perhaps?!

 📍Primrose Hill Road, NW1 4NR.